TripSit/drugs/README.md

 ## Do your research.

 No changes will be accepted without a reference to a reliable source.
+Studies are preferred to be cited in APA 7 format.

 Reliable sources include: